yiran-duan/yiran-duan.github.io/_pages/about.md

 **I am on the 2024 -2025 job market!**

 Greetings!
-I'm a PhD candidate at the [Syracuse University iSchool](https://ischool.syr.edu).
+I'm a PhD candidate at the [Syracuse University School of Information Studies (the iSchool)](https://ischool.syr.edu).
 My research explores information flows and the key actors involved, particularly across different social media platforms.
 My reserach topics are social and enviromental justice, such as the #Black/Blue/AllLivesMatter and climate change.
 I'm advised by [Dr.Jeff Hemsley](https://ischool.syr.edu/jeff-hemsley/).
 I use both qualitative (semi-structured interview) and quantitative (machine learning models, statistical analysis) methods to conduct my research.

 ## Research

 1. Qualitative Research: An interview study that explores how [Dribbble.com](https://dribbble.com) influences, and influenced by its users' practice and the design industry.
 Method: semi-structured interview & Fisher's test.
 Read our work that published in _Social Media + Society_ [here](https://journals.sagepub.com/doi/pdf/10.1177/20563051241228601). ![This is an image](https://yiran-duan.github.io/images/dribbble.jpg)
-(Yes, I blurred th 30 participants' faces in this picture to protect their privacy :] It only shows the other reseracher's and mine.)
+(Yes, I blurred th 30 participants' faces in this picture to protect their privacy :] It only shows the other interviewer's and mine.)

 2. Quantitative Research: A study that investigates what kinds of information about #Black/Blue/AllLivesMatter got posted and spread during the Black History month of 2022.
 Methods: content analysis, machine learning models, and data visualization.
 Read our work that published in _Social Media + Society_ [here](https://journals.sagepub.com/doi/pdf/10.1177/20563051241242799).![This is an image](https://yiran-duan.github.io/images/BLM-SMS-journal-pic.png)